-After execute above command, two new Nodes has been added in the left panel list.
-Click one new added Node, Click “Settings —> General” in right panel.
+- After executing the above command, two new Nodes have been added to the left panel.
+Click one new added Node, then click “Settings —> General” in the right panel.
 Change Node name in the container info area.

-- Now input url http://your_docker_machine_ip:4444/grid/console in web browser, you will find there has two Nodes added in the web console.
+- Now input url http://your_docker_machine_ip:4444/grid/console in a web browser, you will find there have two Nodes added in the web console.

 - Run “docker ps -a” to see all the containers installed in the machine.
-One Hub and Tow Nodes.
+One Hub and two Nodes.

 - Run “docker pull selenium/node-firefox-debug” to add Firefox debug Node.